GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/README.md

 ### Configure pre-requisites

-Before proceeding with the deployment, you must:
+Before submitting the Cloud Build build, you need to:

 - [ ] Create a new Google Cloud project or select an existing one.
 - [ ] Enable the necessary services.